 - Active transponders have a battery which allows better detection performance.
 The cost is more.

-These systems are generally used for marathon races with the installation of several antennas at the finish, in order to obtain the least possible collisions and to approach a reliability of 100% (difficult to reach).
-Because of its wide detection, it can not be used for precise timing.
+These systems are generally used for marathon races with the installation of several antennas at the finish.
+Because of its wide detection, it can not be used for accurate timing.